walnuthq/madara-docs/docs/quickstart/run_localchain.md

 1. Select Madara mode: `Devnet`.
 This is a local chain
 1. Input DB path: keep default

-It may take half an hour to prepare the image for the first time.
+It may take half an hour to prepare the image for the first time, depending on your system performance.
 Wait for that to finish.

 ![Local chain running](/img/quickstart-local-start.png "Local chain is running")